 - 1971 Enacted at a rate of 3%; motor vehicles exempted from general sales tax.
-Rate increased from 3% to 4% in 1971 special session. - 1981 Rate temporarily increased from 4% to 5%. - 1983 Rate increased to 6%. - Purchase price reduced by federal excise taxes. - 1985 Enacted a \$10 tax on passenger cars at least ten years old in lieu of the 6% tax.
+Rate increased from 3% to 4% in 1971 special session. - 1981 Rate temporarily increased from 4% to 5%. - 1983 Rate increased to 6%. - Purchase price reduced by federal excise taxes. - 1985 Enacted a \$10 tax on passenger cars at least ten years old in lieu of the 6% tax. - 1987 Exemptions repealed for purchases by state and local governments and nonprofit organizations. - 1988 Flat tax of \$90 on collector vehicles enacted in lieu of the 6% tax.

-- 1987 Exemptions repealed for purchases by state and local governments and nonprofit organizations. - 1988 Flat tax of \$90 on collector vehicles enacted in lieu of the 6% tax. - 1991 Rate temporarily increased from 6% to 6.5% - Local option tax for counties of 0.5% authorized. - 1994 Local option tax of 0.5% repealed; state rate increased by 0.5% (7/1/96). - 1997 Exemption enacted for vehicles donated to a 501(c)(3) organization. - 1998 Exemptions enacted for ready-mix concrete trucks and for township purchases of road maintenance vehicles. - 2000 Expanded exemption for gifts between family members to include any gifts between individuals. - 2001 Extended exemption for transit vehicles to include all vehicles used to provide transit services. - 2003 Exemption enacted for motor vehicles purchased by qualified businesses in a Job Opportunity Building Zone. - 2006 Minnesota Constitution amended to dedicate all proceeds from the tax for highways and transit, phased in over five years.
+- 1991 Rate temporarily increased from 6% to 6.5% - Local option tax for counties of 0.5% authorized. - 1994 Local option tax of 0.5% repealed; state rate increased by 0.5% to 6.5% (7/1/96). - 1997 Exemption enacted for vehicles donated to a 501(c)(3) organization. - 1998 Exemptions enacted for ready-mix concrete trucks and for township purchases of road maintenance vehicles. - 2000 Expanded exemption for gifts between family members to include any gifts between individuals. - 2001 Extended exemption for transit vehicles to include all vehicles used to provide transit services. - 2003 Exemption enacted for motor vehicles purchased by qualified businesses in a Job Opportunity Building Zone. - 2006 Constitution amended to dedicate all proceeds from the tax for highways and transit, phased in over five years. - 2010 Exemption enacted for motor vehicles purchased by a qualified business in a Create Automotive Recovery Zone.